rrooggiieerr/esphome-livingcolors1/README.md

     restore_mode: RESTORE_DEFAULT_OFF
 ```

+## Contribution and appreciation

+You can contribute to this component, or show your appreciation, in the following ways.

+### Star this external component

+Help other ESPHome and Philips LivingColors 1st generation users find this external component by
+starring this GitHub page.
+Click **⭐ Star** on the top right of the GitHub page.

-## Support my work
+### Support my work

 Do you enjoy using this ESPHome component?
-Then consider supporting my work using one of the
+Please consider supporting my work through one of the
 following platforms, your donation is greatly appreciated and keeps me motivated:

 [![GitHub Sponsors][github-shield]][github]